 - 1/8 teaspoon salt

-- 1 cup chocolate chips + extra for top
+- 1 cup chocolate chips (plus extra for adding to the tops of the brownies)

 - Preheat your oven to 350 degrees Fahrenheit